vector-express/vectorexpress-api/README.md

 #### <a name="processor-svg-convert-to-path">/svg/convert-to-path/</a>

 Converts elements (text*, circle, rectangles, etc.) to paths.
+If your SVG file is exported from Adobe Illustrator, consider running the [fix-illustrator-svg-font-names](#processor-svg-fix-illustrator-svg-font-names) processor first.

 | Option | Type | Description |
 |:-------|:-----|:------------|